That is the million dollar question isn’t it?

-While the mechanics of trading in the Forex market (FX) is quite similar to trading equities in that prices fluctuate based on supply and demand; ever-changing bid and ask prices and the types of orders used by traders are pretty much where the similarities end.
+While the mechanics of trading the Forex market is similar to trading equities in that prices fluctuate based on supply and demand; ever-changing bid and ask prices and the types of orders used by traders are pretty much where the similarities end.

 One of the major differences between the Forex and equities markets is the number of trading alternatives available: the Forex market has very few compared to the thousands found in the stock market.

-The majority of Forex traders focus their efforts on seven different currency pairs.
-There are four “major” currency pairs, which include EUR/USD, USD/JPY, GBP/USD, USD/CHF, and the three commodity pairs, USD/CAD, AUD/USD, NZD/USD.
+The majority of Forex traders focus their efforts on just seven currency pairs comprising of four “major” and three commodity pairs.

 Quite often, the stock markets can hit a lull, resulting in shrinking volumes and activity.
 As a result, it may be hard to open and close positions when you’d like to.

-Furthermore, in a declining market it is only with extreme ingenuity and sometimes luck that an equities investor can make a profit.
-It can be difficult to short-sell in the U.S. stock market because of strict rules and regulations.
+Furthermore, it is only with extreme ingenuity and sometimes luck that an equities investor can make a profit during a “down” market.
+Strict US trading rules and regulations make it difficult to short-sell an asset when the markets are falling.

-On the other hand, Forex offers the opportunity to profit in both rising and declining markets easily because with every trade you are buying and selling at the same time and short-selling is, therefore, a part of every trade.
+No such rules and regulations exist in Forex, allowing traders to profit in both rising and declining markets.
+Trading Forex involves buying and selling at the same time and short-selling is, therefore, automatically a part of every trade.

-Most margin traders in the stock market need at least half of the value of their investment available in their margin accounts, whereas Forex traders need as little as 1%.
-Furthermore, commissions in the stock market tend to be much higher than in the Forex market.
+Most margin traders in the stock market are required to have at least half of the value of their investment available in their margin accounts, whereas Forex traders only need as little as 1%.
+Commissions in the stock market tend to be much higher than in the Forex market as well.

-Traditional stock brokers ask for commission fees on top of their spreads, plus the fees that have to be paid to the exchange.
-Spot Forex brokers take only the spread as their fee for each trade.
+Traditional stock brokers ask for commission fees on top of their spreads.
+Additionally, a fee must be paid to the exchange.
+In most instances, spot Forex brokers take only the spread as their fee for each trade.